As the Accessibility Days are postponed due to Covid-19, the following program is preliminary until all speakers have confirmed their participation.

 Itaí Cabrera Fernández is the development leader and overall process leader for the co-creation process in the municipality of Botkyrka.
 The process coordinates the municipality's work with communication, democracy and service.

-Annelie Ekelin is an associate professor of media and communication science as well as professional knowledge and technology and is affiliated with the departments of electrical engineering and physics as well as media and journalism at Linnaeus University.
+Annelie Ekelin is an assistant professor of media and communication science as well as professional knowledge and technology and is affiliated with the departments of electrical engineering and physics as well as media and journalism at Linnaeus University.
 She has a background as a journalist and many years of experience in research and development projects focusing mainly on communication and method development for participation in the development of public e-services, e-participation and e-Government as well as media development.

 Karin Nilsson is a UX designer and accessibility expert at Funka.
 She performs user tests, audits products and services, conducts workshops and training sessions.
 All of this to ensure that our clients have the accessibility perspective in all aspects of the interfaces.